 Even if your fill valve and flapper are working perfectly, the water level in your tank might just be set too high.
 Inside the tank, you’ll see an overflow tube, which acts as a safety drain to prevent the tank from overflowing onto your floor.
 If the water level is adjusted to be higher than the top of this tube, water will constantly spill into it and run down into the bowl.
 This is a frequent issue that can often be fixed with a simple adjustment to the fill valve’s float, which lowers the point at which the water stops filling.
 It’s a quick fix that can save a surprising amount of water.

-How to Find the Source of the Problem
+How to Pinpoint the Problem

 Before you can fix your running toilet, you need to play detective.
 Luckily, you don’t need any special equipment for this part, just your eyes and ears.
 The constant sound of running water is your first clue, and the source is almost always inside the toilet tank.
 When you lift the lid, you’ll see a few key parts: the flapper, the fill valve, and the float.
 One of these is usually the culprit behind the constant hissing or trickling sound.